 - Once a nahual fulfills his mission, he will not return back to your troops.
 This means that nahuals are one-use only, and for every new report a new nahual has to be recruited.

-- Spying troop activity doesn't not happen silently, the opponent will see nahuals approaching his city and he will get a notification about nahuals having been sigthed in his city.
+- Spying troop activity doesn't not happen silently, the opponent will see nahuals approaching his city and he will get a notification about nahuals having been sighted in his city.

 - All resources and units within each troop mission are visible in activity reports, regardless the watchtower level.

 - Only troop activity specific to the spied city will be reported in the activity report, not the entire troop activity of the opponent.
 For example, if the opponent has a troop outgoing from city A, and two troops incoming to city B, if you were to send a nahual to city B for a report, only the two troops incoming to B will be visible in the activity report, not the one outgoing from A.